-Together with Shoreham Harbour, Shoreham Airport is a key regeneration 3.45 site proposed as a strategic allocation in the emerging Adur Local Plan to provide 15,000 sqm of additional employment floorspace for aviation and non aviation business.
+Other strategic spatial issues, studies and areas of work Shoreham Airport site proposed as a strategic allocation in the emerging Adur Local Plan to provide 15,000 sqm of additional employment floorspace for aviation and non-aviation business.
 The airport freehold is jointly owned by Worthing Council and Brighton and Hove City Council.
 The site is one of the growth centres being promoted by the Greater Brighton City Deal.
-Delivery of new employment is dependent on the construction of improved flood defences along the river Adur (the Adur Tidal Walls) (likely to commence in 2016) as well as improved access on the A27 to serve both the Airport and new homes proposed at New Monks Farm.
+Delivery of new employment is dependent on the construction of improved flood defences along the river Adur (the Adur Tidal Walls) (likely to commence in late 2016) as well as improved access on the A27 to serve both the Airport and new homes proposed at New Monks Farm.
 As such, formal and informal consultation has taken place and is on-going with the Environment Agency, Highway England, West Sussex County Council, Brighton and Hove City Council and Worthing Borough Council.
 Historic England as a statutory consultee on the Adur Local Plan requested a Heritage Assessment be undertaken of the impact of proposed development at the Airport on its heritage assets.
 This has been undertaken and has informed the Amendments to the Proposed Submission Adur Local Plan (2016).
 The proposed allocation (given its location) has also been the subject of discussions and comments by the South Downs National Park Authority.
 Discussions are also taking place between the developers regarding joint access off the A27.